Keauhou Place

 No analysis available

-All MLS listings (20/20) indicate water is included in the association fees.
-Although public remarks seldom mention water explicitly, the unanimous MLS checkbox and prior high confidence support that water is included.
+Strong evidence that water is included: all 20 current MLS listings indicate WATER in association fee inclusions.
+Although remarks seldom mention water directly, the unanimous MLS coding and historical consistency provide high confidence that water is covered by association fees.

 No analysis available